tensorsofthewall/RUFUS/README.md

 # Features

 - Intelligent Web Scraping: Extract structured data from websites effortlessly.
+- Scalable and Flexible: Modular architecture allows for easy integration and extension of components without extensive refactoring.
+- Content Ranking: Determines the importance of documents and ranks them accordingly, allowing for highly tuned, relevant document retrieval.
-- Seamless RAG Integration: Works smoothly with RAG pipelines for improved data retrieval.
+- Seamless RAG Integration: Plug-and-Play tool with RAG pipelines for improved data retrieval.
 - Customizable Configs: Tailor extraction rules with YAML configuration files.
-- Efficient & Scalable: Handles recursive URL traces with optimized scraping algorithms.
+- Efficient: Handles recursive URL traces with optimized scraping algorithms.

 # How does RUFUS work?
 RUFUS primarily works on web scraping through recursive HTML scraping from the user-provided URL.
 Users can configure the maximum depth i.e. the number of nested links that should be opened from the starter URL, along with several other parameters.
 These configurations can be stored in YAML and provided to the RufusClient API.